Emotional Eating

 • Physical – Effects may include uncomfortable feelings of fullness, suppression of hunger cues, sleep disruption, symptom exacerbation of pre-existing health conditions

-Sometimes emotional eating can feel particularly overwhelming if its become very habitual, pervasive or we don’t have a handle on the extent of the problem.
+Sometimes emotional eating can feel particularly overwhelming if its become very habitual or conversely, if the biggest part of our emotional eating “problem” is the self-judgement that comes with it.
 There are strategies, however, that can help!

 If you have questions about help for emotional eating, I am happy to hear from you!
 Don’t hesitate to be in touch.